Kirk Ella: Geography

 The civil parish is located at the north-western edge of the suburbs of Kingston upon Hull, within the East Riding of Yorkshire.
 The parish is bounded by the former route of the Hull and Barnsley Railway to the north-east, including an embanked section, and part of the route converted to the B1232 road; by the A164 road to the west and north-west; and by the B1231 to the south.

 The parish covers an area of 523.715 ha, and is situated at heights of between 10 and 60 m above sea level, rising east to west.

 Kirk Ella forms much of the eastern part of the parish, and its urban spread is contiguous with Willerby and Anlaby outside the parish to the north-east and east.
-The western part of the parish includes the small village of East Ella, and undeveloped land, including a golf course, and woods.
+The western part of the parish includes the small village of West Ella, and undeveloped land, including a golf course, and woods.
 The civil parishes of Anlaby with Anlaby Common, Swanland, Skidby and Willerby are to the south, west, north-west, and north-east respectively.

 According to the 2011 UK census, the parish had a population of 5,638, a decrease on the 2001 UK census figure of 5,661.